-Did Joe violate the New York parking ticket rules against parking in a crosswalk, and in front of an active driveway?
+Did Joe violate the New York parking ticket crosswalk and driveway rules?

-New York Parking Ticket.
-Joe parked his minivan in front of his house for 4 years.
-Likewise, a driveway accesses Joe’s two-family home.
-Meanwhile, the owner of the property lives in one of the dwelling units.
+Joe’s New York Parking Ticket conundrum.
+Joe parked his minivan in front of the two-family house he rented for four years.
+Likewise, a driveway accessed the two-family home.
+Above all, the property owner lives in one of the dwelling units.

-On one sunny morning, Joe goes outside to find his vehicle has a parking ticket.
+Meanwhile, one sunny morning, Joe went outside to find his vehicle with a parking ticket.
 The Evil Empire charged him with violation of VC 50, parking in a crosswalk.

 Subsequently, Joe takes photographs of his vehicle in the exact location where he parked.
 He is furious and very concerned.
-How can he get a new york parking ticket after parking in the same location for four years, parking ticket free.
+How can he get a New York parking ticket after parking in the precise location for four years, parking ticket-free?
 More importantly, where is he going to park from now on?

 Joe calls you for help.
 What is your opinion?

 How Joe can beat a New York parking ticket

 - What is the first thing you advise Joe to do?

 - I always recommend checking the front of your parking ticket for mistakes.
 A judge will dismiss your NYC parking ticket if the error (s) are required elements.
 In other words, you must prove that one or more required elements are omitted, misdescribed, or illegible.

 - The answer is “in the eye of the beholder.”
 When you look at the photographs, did Joe’s front bumper extend into the unmarked crosswalk?
 And where does the unmarked crosswalk begin?
 I showed this photo to our fans on Facebook.
 Not one fan thought Joe parked in the crosswalk.
 Remember that the thick white line is a stop sign bar, not the crosswalk.
 I’m going to fight this violation for our client.
 Especially since he must know whether he can park in front of his home without receiving a parking ticket